Backcountry Camping in Kananaskis

 Peter Lougheed Provincial Park is the proverbial crown jewel of Kananaskis.
 Nestled along the Great Divide, it’s mountain lakes, towering peaks, and well developed infrastructure, makes it a popular destination for campers, kayakers, mountain bikers and hikers.
 90min west of Calgary, just off Alberta Highway 40, the park is accessible year-round.

 The campground at Point has a special meaning for me, it’s not only the first backcountry campground I ever slept in, but also the first place I took my wife and both of my kids for their first night in the backcountry.
 A popular campground, there are 20 sites, situated on a peninsula jutting into Upper Kananaskis Lake.
 It can be reached by an easy 4km (2.5mile) hike or canoe from the Interlakes Trailhead at the end of Kananaskis Lakes Trail (which is the trailhead for most backcountry campgrounds in Peter Lougheed Provincial Park).
 The sites are private, with each one close to the shore of the lake (which is also the water source).
-Firepits, firewood, outhouses and food storage lockers are provided.
+The campground was reconstructed in 2020 and they did a nice job, unfortunately as of May 2021 Parks has removed all firepits from the campground and prohibited fires.
+Outhouses and food storage lockers are provided.
 I recommend Point as a great destination to introduce someone to the world of backpacking.
 Views of nearby Mount Lyautey and the lake make for nice backdrops and kids can spend hours skipping rocks on the lake.
-Normally open year-round, Point is currently undergoing a full reconstruction and should be open for the summer of 2021.
+People will camp here year-round.
 7/10 (Easy)

 Heading a bit deeper into the Upper Kananaskis Valley, Forks sits at a junction for the trails that lead to the South Kananaskis and North Kananaskis Passes (hence the name Forks).
 There are 15 sites located on a small rise above the Upper Kananaskis River (which is the water source).
 Access is via a 7km (4.5 mile) hike with 75m of elevation gain from the same Interlakes Trailhead that leads to Point.
 Much of the trail is through forest, so with the exception of some early views of Upper Kananaskis Lake, don’t expect much in the way of grand vistas.
-Firepits (but no firewood as of this writing), outhouses, picnic tables and food storage lockers are provided.
+Outhouses, picnic tables and food storage lockers are provided.
+The campground no longer permits fires, and I’ve been told that the fire pits have been removed.
 It’s a good place for a simple in and out overnight trip, or if you’re travelling with younger kids.
 Not so much a destination itself, many folks use Forks as a basecamp for day hikes into the nearby upper valleys.
 6/10 (Easy)

 Three Isle Lake

-My absolute favorite campground in all of Kananaskis, it’s also the most challenging one to reach.
-Established for mountaineers ascending the nearby Mount Joffre and Warrior Mountain, the unmaintained trail takes you through dense forests, up two steep headwalls (with some exposure), and a few sections of easy scrambling.
+My absolute favorite campground in all of Kananaskis, it’s also one of most challenging one to reach.
+Established for mountaineers ascending the nearby Mount Joffre and Warrior Mountain, the unmaintained trail takes you through dense forests, up two steep headwalls (with some exposure), and a one small section of easy scrambling.
 Our trip to Aster Lake in 2013 and the challenges we faced is ultimately what inspired this blog.
+We returned on September 2021 and had a great time, finding it much easier (going in with substantially lighter packs helped a lot).
 A small but highly popular campground in the high alpine, it boasts one of the nicest views from an outhouse you’ll ever see.
-11km from the Upper Kananaskis Lakes Trailhead with 550m of elevation gain, navigation and routefinding skills are recommended.
+11km from the Upper Kananaskis Lakes Trailhead with 550m of elevation gain, navigation and routefinding skills are recommended, but not required.
+Several re-routes have made the trail much easier to follow up the first head wall Marlborough Creek.
 5 spots are located next to Aster Creek (the water source) which book up quickly in the summer.
 Outhouses and food storage is provided, however there are no picnic tables, and fires are prohibited.
 Aster Lake is often the first night of the Northover Ridge loop which by some accounts is the most spectacular ridge walk in North America.
 For those unwilling to straddle the vertigo inducing Continental Divide, there are many options to explore the alpine in this high valley.
 10/10 (Difficult)

 Elbow Sheep Wildland Provincial Park